plotly/plotly.py-docs/README.md

-# plotly.py-docs
+# Moved!

-Documentation repo for plotly.py v4

-The output of the `Makefile` is stored by CI in the `built` branch which is then used by the `documentation` repo to generate https://plot.ly/python
+The documentation for plotly.py is now [part of the plotly.py repository](https://github.com/plotly/plotly.py/tree/doc-prod/doc).